 And you get what you pay for.

 If you’re having Advice Media/MedNet provide content for your webpages and blog posts, you’ve nothing to worry about.
-We hire professional a writers who are constantly providing original, interesting content for your site.
+We hire professional writers who are constantly providing original, interesting content for your site.
 But if you’ve opted to provide your content, it’s important that you don’t take shortcuts.
-Because, while good content helps your patients learn more about you and your practice, bad content is a waste of time…and it could be hurting you in the search.
+Because, while good content helps your patients learn more about you and your practice, bad content is a waste of time…and it could be hurting you in search.